Fort Belvoir Housing

 Via Fairfax County Public Schools

-Fairfax County Public Schools serves students that reside on and around Fort Belvoir.
+Fairfax County Public Schools serves students who reside on and around Fort Belvoir.
 The school system is the 10th largest in the country and educates 188,000 students each year.
 These stats can be intimidating for families who are used to smaller school sizes, but FCPS offers highly sought-after specialized learning opportunities throughout the system, including language immersion, AAP, AP, IB, ESOL, fine and performing arts, STEAM, and special education classes, just to name a few programs.

-Private schools in the Fort Belvoir area include: Saint Louis Catholic School, Bishop Ireton, Montessori School of Alexandria, The River Farm Cooperative School, Metropolitan School of the Arts, Browne Academy, Burgundy Farm Country Day School, and Episcopal High School.
+Private schools in the Fort Belvoir area include Saint Louis Catholic School, Bishop Ireton, Montessori School of Alexandria, The River Farm Cooperative School, Metropolitan School of the Arts, Browne Academy, Burgundy Farm Country Day School, and Episcopal High School.

 Support for Military and Families

 There is much support for military families on and around Fort Belvoir.
-The Washington, D.C., area is inundated with entities that provide support systems of various types.
-From employment to education and recreation, there is a group eager to share opportunities with military families.
-Some recognizable names include: Military Officers Association of America, National Military Family Association, Hiring Our Heroes, and Blue Star Families
+The Washington, D.C., area is inundated with various support systems.
+From employment to education and recreation, a group is eager to share opportunities with military families.

 Some more helpful links: